Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 A Trunkload of Fun!

-Have you ‘herd’ about the trunkload of fun stampeding to West Dorset this spring?
+Have you ‘herd’ about the trunkload of fun that's stampeded to West Dorset this spring?

-To support the brilliant Weldmar Hospicecare, local businesses have kindly sponsored an exciting and eye-catching art sculpture trail of 30 beautifully decorated elephants, individually and uniquely designed by local & national artists.
-Small and giant elephant sculptures can be found at coastal locations, in historic towns and at family-attractions for eight weeks in West Dorset.
+To support the brilliant Weldmar Hospicecare, local businesses have kindly sponsored an exciting and eye-catching art sculpture trail of 59 beautifully decorated elephants, individually and uniquely designed by local & national artists.
+Small and giant elephant sculptures can be found at coastal locations and in historic towns until 27th May in West Dorset.

 One such sponsor is Mapperton House and Gardens, who were able to choose the design of their elephant.
 Viscount Hinchingbrooke, Luke Montagu, of Mapperton Estate says: “We chose ‘Sanctuary’ as our design as it reflects the rewilding project at Mapperton that is encouraging wildlife to flourish on the estate.”
 Local artist Nicola Dennis created ‘Sanctuary’ from a blank canvas onto the curves of the elephant and completed the piece at the start of the New Year.